spine/spine-rails/README.md

 **NOTE:** If you use the `--app` option here, then you will also have to specify it with other generators.

-Use the top-level level `index.coffee` file to setup namespacing and initial controller instantiation.
+Use the top-level level `index.js.coffee` file to setup namespacing and initial controller instantiation.

 ## Generators